atamgbo/EnhancingBenchmarkCutt-offsAndInsightsForStudentPerformance/README.md

-# Rocketship Student Performance Analysis
+# CAASPP Alignment Analysis: Enhancing Student Performance Prediction

 ## Introduction
 This project is focused on performing comprehensive analsysi to explore and align Rocketship Public Schools' internal benchmark cutt-offs with the CAASPP proficiency levels (California Assessment of Student Performance and Progress) for accurate prediction of student performance.